 - Consistent and prompt INR monitoring.

 Patients may be followed upon electronically submitted referral from a physician.

 - Patients may be referred to the Anticoagulation Clinic if they have a UConn Attending physician who is willing to be in a Collaborative Practice Agreement for that patient.

-- Patients must be willing to visit and meet with the pharmacist at the Anticoagulation Clinic at the minimum, quarterly, in order to be accepted by the clinic.
+- Patients must be willing to visit and meet with the pharmacist at the Anticoagulation Clinic at the minimum, quarterly or 4 times a year, in order to be accepted by the clinic.

 - Patients will be scheduled in the clinic after they have had a visit with the referring UConn provider; this is a requirement for billing compliance purposes.

-- Please call the Anticoagulation Clinic 860-679-3470 to ensure the faxed documents were received.
+- Please call the Anticoagulation Clinic 860-679-3470 to ensure the proper documentation is in place.

 For more information or to schedule an appointment at the UConn Health Anticoagulation Clinic, contact: